-- Black uniform pants or a long-skirt (skirt must be mid-calf to ankle in length).
-Pants/skirts must not drag on the floor and allow for full movement.
-For safety, skirts must not have extra fabricthat may catch on equipment. - Purple MSU scrub top - Shoes: Black or white nurse's shoes or athletic shoes.
-Students may use athletic shoes if they are worn only for clinical use.
-Shoes must be in good condition and must be worn with black, white, or neutral socks. - Minnesota State University, Mankato, School of Nursing name badge
+- Black uniform pants or a mid-calf to ankle length black skirt.
+Pants or skirts must not drag on the floor and must allow for full movement.
+For safety, skirts must not have extra fabric that may catch on equipment. - Purple MSU (Minnesota State University, Mankato) scrub top - Black or white shoes.
+For safety purposes, shoes must be closed-toe, closed heel, made of non-porous material, and be in good condition.
+We strongly recommend that shoes worn at clinical sites be used exclusively for clinical to avoid potential exchange of pathogens between environments.
+Socks with images or words that convey violence, discrimination, profanity, or sexually explicit content may not be worn. - Minnesota State University, Mankato, School of Nursing name badge